The Perfect Sacrifice

 6) Misunderstanding Old Covenant salvation

-7) Misunderstanding the Christian life (ie Christ lives His very life through us.)
+7) Misunderstanding the Christian life (Christ lives His very life through us.)

 9) A confusion of practical and positional forgiveness.